Duet3D/wiki-content/User_manual/Troubleshooting/Heater_faults.md

 *Notes:*

- 1) RRF prior to 3.5.0b1: Sensor faults raise a heater fault in approximately 2s, irrespective of M570 settings.
-RRF 3.5.0b1 and later: the M570 Rn command can be used to set the number of consecutive erroneous readings allowed before a fault is raised.
-The default is 3 which guarantees that a fault will be raised within one second of a sensor becoming disconnected or shorted.
-Using R0 will result in a heater fault being raised immediately when a sensor fails to deliver a sensible reading, but will make the system more likely to report spurious failures if the sensor or its wiring is subjected to electrical interference or ESD.
+ 1) RRF prior to 3.5.0b1: Out-of-spec readings raise a heater fault in approximately 2s (6 readings), irrespective of M570 settings.
+RRF 3.5.0b1 and later: the M570 Rn command can be used to set the number of consecutive out-of-spec readings allowed before a fault is raised.
+The default is 3 readings which guarantees that a fault will be raised within one second of a sensor becoming disconnected or shorted.
+Using R0 will result in a heater fault being raised immediately when a sensor delivers an out-of-spec reading, but will make the system more likely to report spurious failures if the sensor or its wiring is subjected to electrical interference or ESD.

+2) Multiple, short, out-of-spec readings of less than the limit referenced in point 1 are accumulated by the heater model and will also cause a fault if frequent enough.
+How many short out-of-spec readings in a given period of time cause a fault depends on the specific parameters of the heater model.

-2) If the error is a partial short/open circuit that indicates as a higher temperature than M143 limits but not as an open or short circuit then this protection could apply, however the heater model protection would also apply as this partial short/open circuit would still be anomalous.
+3) If the error is a partial short/open circuit that indicates as a higher temperature than M143 limits but not as an open or short circuit then this protection could apply, however the heater model protection would also apply as this partial short/open circuit would still be anomalous.
 Fully open/short circuits over the time limit will always cause a fault regardless of M143 settings.

 ## Faults when heating up